 f(x)=(x2+1)3.f(x) = (x^2 + 1)^3.

-This is a composite function: the outer function is "cube something," and the inner function is x2+1x^2 + 1.
-That means the chain rule applies.
+This is composite: the outer function is "cube something," the inner function is x2+1x^2 + 1, so the chain rule applies.
+Differentiate the outer part and keep the inner expression in place:

 ddx(x2+1)3=3(x2+1)2ddx(x2+1).\frac{d}{dx}(x^2 + 1)^3 = 3(x^2 + 1)^2 \cdot \frac{d}{dx}(x^2 + 1).

-Now differentiate the inner expression:
+Now the inner derivative:

 ddx(x2+1)=2x.\frac{d}{dx}(x^2 + 1) = 2x.